Theef: Plot

 Dr. Irving Thalbro is staying the night with his daughter and her family in Marin County, California, including her husband Dr. Robert Wieder (James Morrison).
 In the middle of the night, Irving finds a pile of dirt shaped like a man in his bed.
 Irving is eventually discovered by Wieder hanging from the ceiling with the word "theef" painted in Irving's blood on the wall.

 While investigating the next morning, Fox Mulder (David Duchovny) notices the graveyard dirt in Irving's bed and believes it may be caused by a hoodoo hex.
 Dana Scully (Gillian Anderson), however, believes that the doctor committed suicide by slitting his own throat, writing on the wall, and hanging himself.
 After the autopsy, it is determined that Irving suffered from a prion disease called kuru, which has not been found in the United States before.
 Mulder believes that kuru was given to him by a hex that caused him to go mad.
 The Wieders then find a family photo missing from their bedroom, and a "hoodoo man", later revealed to be named Orell Peattie (Billy Drago), is seen placing the faces cut from the picture into various poppet dolls.
 Ms. Wieder collapses after another pile of graveyard dirt is found in her bed.
-Her skin then sprouts lesions as the "hoodoo man" stands by the pool talking to the poppet.
+Her skin then sprouts late-stage Leishmaniasis lesions as the "hoodoo man" stands by the pool talking to the poppet.